Bette Midler Sings the Rosemary Clooney Songbook

-Bette Midler Sings the Rosemary Clooney Songbook is an album by the American singer Bette Midler.
-It was produced by Barry Manilow and marked the first time that Midler had worked with Manilow in more than twenty years.
-It was also Midler's first album for Columbia Records after nearly 30 years recording for Warner Music Group (being signed at times to both Atlantic Records and Warner Bros.
-Records).
-Columbia Records is owned by Sony Music Entertainment.
+Bette Midler Sings the Rosemary Clooney Songbook is a 2003 studio album by the American singer Bette Midler, produced by Barry Manilow, their first collaboration in over two decades.
+The album was Midler's first for Columbia and Sony Music, after nearly 30 years with Warner Music Group.

-After the death of singer Rosemary Clooney in the summer of 2002, Manilow claims to have had a dream that he would produce a tribute album and Midler would be the singer on the album.
-In the liner notes, Midler writes, "When Barry approached me ("I had this dream!") about recording an album of Rosemary's standards, I was excited, but apprehensive.
+Following the June 2002 death of singer Rosemary Clooney, Manilow claims to have had a dream about producing a tribute album with Midler providing vocals.
+Midler shared in the liner notes: "When Barry approached me ("I had this dream!") about recording an album of Rosemary's standards, I was excited, but apprehensive.
 I wanted to be respectful, but I felt we had to find something new to say as well, and in these (mostly) new arrangements...I believe we have."

-Bette Midler Sings the Rosemary Clooney Songbook was Midler's first album with Columbia Records after being dropped by Warner Bros. in 2001 for declining record sales.
-The album peaked at #14 on The Billboard 200 with 71,000 copies sold in its initial week of release, and been certified Gold by the RIAA.
-(As of August 2005, the album had sold 721,000 copies in the United States, according to Nielsen SoundScan).
-It was followed up with Bette Midler Sings the Peggy Lee Songbook, which was somewhat less successful.
+Bette Midler Sings the Rosemary Clooney Songbook peaked at #14 on the Billboard 200 with 71,000 copies sold in its initial week of release, and been certified Gold by the RIAA.
+The album's success prompted Midler to release a Peggy Lee tribute album in 2005.

 Critical reception

 AllMusic editor Matt Collar rated the album four stars out of five.
-He fpund that "Midler's plucky blonde persona and genre-crossing style and Manilow's modern day blend of Mercer and Porter make this album work – most of the time [...]
+He found that "Midler's plucky blonde persona and genre-crossing style and Manilow's modern day blend of Mercer and Porter make this album work – most of the time [...]
 Midler – who can carry a tune on personality alone – sounds elegant and alive here and Manilow's classy orchestral arrangements frame the proceedings with the urbane glow of nostalgia for a time – be it the '50s or the '70s – when a big band, a great song, and blonde with a nice voice were all you needed for a good time."